TeriumCloud/TeriumCloud/README.md

 ## Installation (MASTER/CLUSTER)

-- Download the .zip folder and move the terium-OXYGEN.jar and the start-master.sh file to your folder
+- Download the .zip folder and move the terium-FLUORINE.jar and the start-master.sh file to your folder
 - Give the start-master.sh file '777' rights (Only on linux systems)
 - Execute start-master.sh
 - Everything will be downloaded and created automatically.